mindspore-ai/mindscience/MindSPONGE/applications/MEGAProtein/README.md

 ### Hardware & Framework

 This tool is developed based on [MindSPONGE](https://gitee.com/mindspore/mindscience/tree/master/MindSPONGE) computational biology/chemistry package and [MindSpore](https://www.mindspore.cn/) AI framework.
 It requires MindSpore 1.8 or later versions.
 This tool can be run on Ascend910 or GPU.
-Full fp32 precision inference is called by default.
-When running on Ascend, mixed-precision inference is required.
+Full fp32 precision inference is called by default on GPU.
+When running on Ascend, mixed-precision inference is applied.
 Since the recompute function is used in training, the current training mode only supports graph mode.

 The protein structure prediction tool MEGA-Fold relies on the co-evolution and template information provided by database search tools for multiple sequence alignments (MSA, multiple sequence alignments) and template search generation.
 The searching database requires **2.5T hard disk** (SSD recommended) and a CPU with equal or higher performance than Kunpeng920.